framebluffer/hdrToKtx2/README.md

 Dependencies:
-Visual Studio 2022, for now.
+Windows and Visual Studio 2022, for now.

 You need to have installed the Vulkan SDK on your system.
 Visit https://vulkan.lunarg.com/ to download and install it.